Damour: 1976 PLO massacre

-On January 9, 1976, during the Lebanese Civil War, Lebanese National Movement and the Palestine Liberation Organization laid siege to Damour.
-On January 20, 1976, thousands of militants from the PLO committed a massacre of the inhabitants in revenge for a massacre of Palestinians in Karantina.
+On January 9, 1976, the Lebanese National Movement and the PLO laid siege to Damour.
+On January 20, 1976, thousands of militants from the PLO committed a massacre of the inhabitants in revenge for a massacre of Palestinians in the Karantina district of Beirut.
+The massacre resulted in the killing of 582 Christians, the destruction of homes, and bodies left on the street for days.